 Why Music Training boosts Academic Performance

 Secondly, our education system appears to be ignoring an ever-increasing body of evidence which demonstrates that music training helps to improve brain development and overall academic performance.
 Research has shown that it enhances neuro-development and blood flow to the brain, as well as the connection between left and right hemispheres.
-Music training has been shown to improve communication and literacy skills as well as increase the ability to process and retain information.
+Music training has been shown to improve communication and literacy skills and helps to increase the ability to process and retain information.
 These are core abilities which enable us to solve problems and to plan and adapt to change.
+Playing an instrument has also been shown to aid physical and emotional health, providing even more benefits to developing children.

 Despite this evidence, I can appreciate that it would be a very brave decision for a headteacher to put more resource into teaching music at the expense of subjects that are included in school performance assessments.
 It would be an even braver decision if the school had a record of poor performance, putting the teaching staff under intense pressure to raise academic standards.